Trademark and design protection

 A trademark protects a company’s commercial signs, such as name or logo of a company.
 A trademark is valid for ten years.
 There is no upper limit on how many times a trademark can be renewed.

 If you wish to file a trademark application in Denmark, you need to send your application to the Danish Patent and Trademark Office.
 The quickest and easiest way to file an application is online, where you can pay the application fee directly.
+This is currently only available in Danish.

-Apply online.
 When applying for a trademark, you need to choose which goods and services the trademark covers.
 The goods and services are classified using a system called Nice classification.
 If the application is filed in English, it should be accompanied by a Danish version of the list of goods and services.

 When a national application is filed, it receives an application number, and a receipt is issued.
 If the application fee is not paid along with the application, an invoice with the application number is sent, and a one-month respite is granted.
 You can contact the Danish Patent and Trademark Office on + 45 4350 8301 or firstname.lastname@example.org for further information.